 A note before I begin:

 Many people ask how to thicken castille based recipes.
 While you can enjoy the natural thinner viscosity that is inclined to separate, there are a few natural ways around this, and salt is known to be one of them.
 While getting it just perfect does take some experimentation, it will thicken the mixture.
 Depending on the essential oils used, and the ratio of water to castille soap, it might stabilize to the point of not separating.
-Sea salt has it's own wonderful benefits that only improve a sudsy recipe like this.
+As a bonus sea salt helps to improve a sudsy recipe like this.
 If you choose to use sea salt in your recipe, make sure to dissolve it completely in your water mixture first.
-If you skip this step, it will make the castille clumpy.
-Experiment and have fun with this!
-Because it's made with all natural ingredients, it wont look exactly like store bought products, but it will feel and smell amazing!
+Skipping this step will make your soap clumpy!
+Remember that because your soap made with all natural ingredients, it wont look exactly like store bought products, but it will feel and smell amazing!

 - If adding salt: In a pyrex measuring glass dissolve 1 tsp sea salt with 3 oz of helichrysum hydrosol.
 Dissolve completely.